Stanisław Wojciechowski: Presidency

 On 5 September 1924, Wojciechowski visited the Polish city of Lwów (now Lviv, Ukraine).
 At the end of Kopernika and Legionów Street, an explosive charge was thrown towards the car where the president was travelling.
 Fortuitously, the bomb did not explode..
 It was believed that the assassin was Stanisław Steiger, an employee of a commercial company and a student of Jewish law, who was immediately arrested and kept in prison throughout the subsequent trial, and was threatened by the death penalty.
 The first trial against Steiger took place on 15 and 16 September 1924 ere the District Court in Lviv.
 The prosecutor was Alfred Laniewski, and the defender was lawyer Michał Grek.
 The Regional Court referred the case to ordinary proceedings with the participation of sworn judges.
 In the proceedings, Steiger was defended by lawyer Natan Loewenstein.
 The trial during which Loewenstein gave his defence speech did not take place until 16 December 1925.
 Steiger spent all this time in custody, but by this time, new circumstances regarding the assassination attempt were revealed.
-Gratitude to the lawyer's speech, which Loewenstein published in Lviv a year later, the accused was cleared of the charges and acquitted.
+Thanks to the lawyer's speech, which Loewenstein published in Lviv a year later, the accused was cleared of the charges and acquitted.
 The suspect of the assassination ended up being Teofil Olszewski, from the Ukrainian Military Organization, who subsequently fled Poland by illegally crossing the German border near Bytom and was arrested by the Germans on 3 October 1924.
 Olszewski was convicted of crossing the border illegally for two weeks in prison, suspended for one year, and then granted political refugee status in Germany and permission to settle in Marienburg (Malbork), close to the Polish border.

 On 7 May 1925, Wojciechowski travelled from Warsaw to Kraków with the entire ceremonial held by the president.
 After receiving a report at the station from the commander of the honour company, Wojciechowski asked him if the soldiers were singing religious songs.
 After receiving a proof answer, Wojciechowski instructed the soldiers to sing some of them.
 They sang for about twenty minutes until the train left.
 Such behaviour of the president caused an understandable sensation in the country.